Identity and access management

 By default, Citrix Cloud uses the Citrix identity provider to manage your Citrix Cloud account.
 Citrix identity provider authenticates Citrix Cloud administrators only.

 Citrix Cloud also supports using the Citrix Federated Authentication Service to provide single sign-on access for workspace subscribers.
-For more information, see Enable single sign-on for workspaces with Citrix Federated Authentication Service.
+For more information, refer to the following articles:

 Administrators use their identity to access Citrix Cloud, perform management activities, and install the Citrix Cloud Connector.